 Galilean Type Telescope

 In order to test Galilei's method a Galilean Type telescope was added in September that year.
 For this I acquired a 60mm objective lens (focal length 1490mm) and a 30x concave ocular (focal length -50mm) from Dr. Roger C. Ceragioli, an optical engineer and professional telescope maker at the Richard F. Caris Mirror Lab, University of Arizona, Tucson (USA).
-He had made these lenses for his own research and deliberately made the objective lens of bad figure and polish to mimic the quality that could be achieved in Galilei's time (results of this set can be found at the ATS Forum).
+In December he provided additional concave oculars for 20x and 40x magnification.
+He had made these four lenses for his own research and deliberately made the objective lens of bad figure and polish to mimic the quality that could be achieved in Galilei's time (results of this set can be found at the ATS Forum).
 As a result the objective lens needs to be stopped down to 30mm aperture in order to get reasonable images.

 The OTA I created myself using a motorised Moonlite CS model focuser, an 80x1.5mm aluminium tube, some additional home-made aluminium and bronze parts, and a 2" star diagonal.
 The scope saw first light at daytime on 28 September 2018 and at night on 3 October that year.
 Having a 60mm aperture I named the telescope GTT60 (Galilean Type Telescope of 60mm aperture).